ericmjonas/circuitdata/README.md

-Included are the preprocessing scripts and the resulting database, but NOT the original data from which the data was derived (which is under merky copyright status).
+Included are the preprocessing scripts and the resulting database, but NOT the original data from which the data was derived (which is sometimes under murky copyright status).

 Each dataset is in a separate folder organized by where the data came from, a readme (containing notes explaining the data, the schema,